-After the disappointments of their last two outings, the duff screwball romcom Intolerable Cruelty and the lacklustre Ealing remake The Ladykillers, the Coen brothers are back with a triumphant return to form.
-No Country for Old Men, adapted from a novel by Cormac McCarthy, sees Joel and Ethan revisit the dusty Texan dawn of their debut, Blood Simple, for a brutal contemporary Western of true grit and impending doom.
+After the disappointments of their last two outings, the uneven screwball romcom Intolerable Cruelty (2003) and the lacklustre Ealing remake The Ladykillers (2004), the Coen Brothers are back with a triumphant return to form.
+No Country for Old Men, adapted from a novel by Cormac McCarthy, sees Joel and Ethan revisit the dusty Texan dawn of their debut, Blood Simple (1984), for a brutal contemporary Western of true grit and impending doom.

-The Coens have stripped aside almost all their trademarks to make a film more in line with McCarthy's stark apocalyptic vision.
-None of the actors here have been in a Coen brothers movie before; this is no country for their usual stock players such as John Turturro, Frances McDormand and John Goodman.
+The Coens have stripped aside almost all of their comic trademarks to make a film more in line with McCarthy's stark apocalyptic vision.
+None of the actors here have been in a Coen Brothers movie before; this is equally no country for their usual stock players like John Turturro, Frances McDormand and John Goodman.
 One old man who does remain is their regular cinematographer, Roger Deakins, who beautifully captures a sun-bleached, wind-whipped desert landscape of dark skies and empty rooms, visually alien from all others in the Coens' oeuvre.

 And yet this is still very much a black comedy.
 Woody Harrelson's cameo as bounty hunter Carson Wells is a welcome turn and brings the film's funniest line.
 The scene in which the Bardem interrogates an elderly gas station attendant on the question of fate is also priceless.
 The Coens abide, and I take comfort in that.